-To be a harsh critique of that Hull FC performance though is naive to say the least.
+To be a harsh critique of that Hull performance though is naive to say the least.
 There’s plenty to take from it, despite the nature of the defeat.
 Masimbaashe Matongo was right up there as one of the best blokes on the field at the grand old age of 22.
-The fanzine was harsh on him last season, and the Zimbabwean-born prop took the first step to planting a custard pie in our eds direction with a fine display.
+The fanzine was harsh on him last season, but we demand excellence, and the Zimbabwean-born prop took the first step to planting a custard pie in our eds direction with a fine display.
 He showed all the promise we first saw in him when he first joined the Hull FC Academy.
 He was aggressive – both in attack and defence.
 There was that element of bastard in his play.
 He wanted it and he showed it with one or two thunderous hits and strong carries.

 On the contrary though, and we hate to do this, but Mickey Paea was the complete opposite.
 No Hull FC fan wants to ‘bag’ players but ask yourself if we’ve got enough out of Paea since his return.
 The answer is no. He’s a quota player and he won’t be on peanuts.
 He has got to roll his sleeves up and show the form that earned him so many admirers in his first stint at the club.
 Additionally it highlights just how much the side are missing the likes of Josh Bowden.
 You can add Joe Westerman, Chris Green and Lewis Bienek to that list too.
 Proper banter our current situation.